Borderline (1980 film): Box office

 The film opened in September 1980.
 By October the film had taken nearly $3 million in 317 theatres in five states.
 A Spanish subtitled version proved especially popular in the border states.

 Critical response

-The New York Times said the film "has an air of cheapness and improvisation.
-The characterization and dialogue are rudimentary, as is the direction."
+Tom Buckley of The New York Times said the film "has an air of cheapness and improvisation.
+The characterization and dialogue are rudimentary, as is the direction".